WideSu/Data-science-and-mechine-learning-projects/README.md

 We want to classify the passengers into survive and dead ones according to some characteristics.
 Here we utilitied two classification ML algorithms, namely logistic regression and random forest.
 The general process of this project is as follows:
 ![image](https://user-images.githubusercontent.com/44923423/143433848-d7494e7c-a480-47fc-ba25-9be2b608b386.png)

 The result of Random forest and Logistic Regression is show below.
-You can see logistic regression performs better since it has a higher
+You can see logistic regression performs better since it has a higher AUC score.
 ### How to set the thresholds for logistic regression?
+You can change the threshhold to get the maxium AUC score.
+For example:
 ![image](https://user-images.githubusercontent.com/44923423/143433572-d2dbb50b-616c-47fa-a661-91ccd872de69.png)
 ![image](https://user-images.githubusercontent.com/44923423/143433615-85ec6b9e-97a3-4c64-b51e-9bb4aa021354.png)
 ## Language: